Neptune-Crypto/proof-server/README.md

 ### Linux

 #### Workstation, where the proofs are generated
-1. Store the four files where described in the files, two nginx files on the server, and two files on the workstation.
+1. Store the three files where described in the files, one nginx file on the server, and two files on the workstation.
 Then add the missing values to the files: username, ip or URLs, directory paths etc.

 2. Install programs for automatically sending proof files from workstation to server: